The-Viper-One/PsMapExec/README.md

 Engaging in unauthorized activities, including, but not limited to, accessing systems without permission, can lead to severe legal consequences.
 Users must be fully aware of, and adhere to, all their jurisdictional, local, state, and federal laws and regulations concerning cybersecurity and digital access.

-The developers, contributors, and all affiliated parties of PsMapExec expressly disclaim all liabilities and responsibilities for any unauthorized or illicit use of the tool.
+The developers and contributors of PsMapExec expressly disclaim all liabilities and responsibilities for any unauthorized or illicit use of the tool.
 Additionally, they are not responsible for any consequent damages, losses, or repercussions stemming from the misuse or misapplication of PsMapExec.